Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Insulation is a material with a low thermal conductivity or high thermal resistance.
 Basically this means that the material is used as a blocking device to prevent heat passing from one region to another.
 In the case of a house, it prevents heat leaking from inside the house to the outside.

 Insulation relies on the principle of trapping air in a foam or mesh of fibers.
 Since air is a good insulator, this reduces the heat transfer through the material.
 It is important that the air is trapped in pockets or cells.
-If the air is simply held in a bag or between two sheets of material as in the case of double glazing, the effect of the insulation is not as great as air currents carry some heat through the trapped air.
+If the air is simply held in a bag or between two sheets of material as in the case of double glazing, the effect of the insulation is not as great as air currents carry some heat through the trapped air from one surface to another.

 What is Insulation Used For?